BingQZhou/CodeHonestly/README.md

 `python run.py test-projec` to run the project

 Note: please make sure there are at least two Python files in data folder, not any subfolder.
+Also, the current version is not suitable for terminal, please try on our website.
+We will update later.

 Website: https://www.codehonestly.com/